NetComposer/nkservice/doc/api_commands.md

 }
 ```

 This example would subscribe the connection to all specific sessions and event types for sessions beloging to the `media` class.
+All events sent from class `media`, generated at object `session` (with any `type` and `obj_id`) will be sent to this connection.